ernestoherrerab/eos_agni_radsec/README.md

 General steps done by this role to build the SSL profile:

+1. Add switch to Devices in AGNI
-1. Pull the AGNI RadSec CA Certificate
+2. Pull the AGNI RadSec CA Certificate
-2. Generate a private key and CSR on EOS
+3. Generate a private key and CSR on EOS
-3. Send the CSR to AGNI and get a signed client certificate
+4. Send the CSR to AGNI and get a signed client certificate
-4. Copy both certificates to EOS
+5. Copy both certificates to EOS
-5. Configure the SSL profile using the previous certificates/key
+6. Configure the SSL profile using the previous certificates/key
-6. Validate the SSL profile
+7. Validate the SSL profile

 ## Roadmap